syseleven/grav-docs-syseleven-stack/pages/01.syseleven-stack/default.en.md

 ## Support

 As the vendor of the [SysEleven Stack](https://dashboard.cloud.syseleven.net/) we provide **free support** to our customers.
 For further information please check our [support page](../04.Support/default.en.md).

+## Edit articles

+Our [documentation is on GitHub](https://github.com/syseleven/grav-docu-syseleven-stack) and we are happy for any contributions via pull requests.